gpt-engineer-org/gpt-engineer/docs/open_models.md

 Using with open/local models
 ============================

+At the moment the best option for coding is still the use of `gpt-4` models provided by OpenAI.
+But open models are catching up and are a good free and privacy-oriented alternative if you possess the proper hardware.

 You can integrate `gpt-engineer` with open-source models by leveraging an OpenAI-compatible API.

 We provide the minimal and cleanest solution below.
 It's not the only way to use open/local models but the one we recommend and tested.